Skip to main content

 • No international shipping

-Our runner-up for overall best colostrum supplement is WonderCow, the only other one of our recommended brands that exclusively sells colostrum and colostrum-related products.
-Founded in 2021, it's also the youngest company on our list, yet it has rapidly become one of the most recognizable supplement brands, known for delivering a high standardized IgG concentration and superior flavor variety compared to most competitors (not including ARMRA).
+Our runner-up for overall best colostrum supplement is WonderCow, the only other one of our recommended brands that centers around colostrum and colostrum-related products.
+Founded in 2021, it's also the youngest company on our list, yet it has rapidly become a recognizable supplement brand for delivering a high standardized IgG concentration and superior flavor variety compared to most competitors (not including ARMRA).

-WonderCow standardizes its IgG concentration at 40% (800mg) — much higher than NOW Foods' 25% and possibly even greater than ARMRA’s (again, ARMRA’s a bit ambiguous on the subject).
-Standardization provides a sense of transparency and certainty about the product you're using, which are definite upsides when it comes to any consumer product.
+WonderCow standardizes its IgG concentration at 40% (800mg) — possibly even greater than ARMRA’s (again, ARMRA’s a bit ambiguous on the subject).
+Standardization provides a sense of transparency and certainty about the product you're using, which is a definite upside with any consumer product.

 Best Colostrum Wondercow Ingredients